Sensitivities to feebly interacting particles: public and unified calculations

 The code \texttt{SensCalc} consists of a few \texttt{Mathematica} notebooks that compute the number of events for various FIPs (see Table~\ref{tab:implemented-models-production} for the list of the currently available models).
 Four notebooks have to be run sequentially: \texttt{Acceptances.nb}, \texttt{FIP distribution.nb}, \texttt{FIP sensitivity.nb}, and \texttt{Plots.nb}, see Fig.~\ref{fig:senscalc-modules}.

-\paragraph{In the first notebook, \texttt{Acceptances.nb},} the user specifies the experimental setup --- the geometry and dimensions of the decay volume and detector, as well as some details about the detector such as the presence of an ECAL and dipole magnet, see Fig.~\ref{fig:first-module}.
+\paragraph{In the first notebook, \texttt{Acceptances.nb},} the user specifies the experimental setup --- the geometry and dimensions of the decay volume and detector, as well as some details about the detector, such as the presence of an ECAL and dipole magnet and their parameters, see Fig.~\ref{fig:first-module}.
 The list of the experiments currently implemented in \texttt{SensCalc} is provided in Table~\ref{tab:implemented-experiments}.
-The user can easily implement new experiments, or modify one of the already implemented setups, which may be useful when optimizing an experiment.
+The user can easily implement new experiments or modify one of the already implemented setups, which may be useful when optimizing an experiment.
 Some past experiments are also included: CHARM~\cite{CHARM:1983ayi} and BEBC~\cite{BEBCWA66:1986err} at the SPS.
-In this notebook, the user must also provide all the relevant quantities such as the number of protons on target (or the integrated luminosity for LHC- and FCC-hh-based experiments), the target material, and the production cross-sections for secondary particles (mesons and heavy bosons).
+In this notebook, the user must also provide all the relevant quantities, such as the number of protons on target (or the integrated luminosity for LHC- and FCC-hh-based experiments), the target material, and the production cross-sections for secondary particles (mesons and $W/Z/H$-bosons).
 For the implemented experiments, these parameters are already listed in the notebook.

 Once the setup is fixed, the notebook evaluates the angular coverage of the experiment and $\epsilon_{\text{dec}}$ for various FIPs.
-Concretely, it first defines the grid of the FIP masses $m$, FIP energies $E$, and its decay coordinates within the decay volume: the polar angle $\theta$ and the longitudinal displacement from the target along the beam axis $z$.
-Using these coordinates, the notebook then evaluates $\epsilon_{\text{az}}(\theta,z)$ and the list of azimuthal angles $\phi$ for which the FIP is inside the decay volume.
+Concretely, it first defines the grid of the FIP masses $m$, FIP energies $E$, and its decay coordinates within the decay volume: the polar angle $\theta$, the longitudinal displacement from the target along the beam axis $z$, and the azimuthal angle $\phi$.